Cavalier, North Dakota: Geography

+Climate

 According to the United States Census Bureau, the city has a total area of 0.82 sqmi, all land.

 Cavalier has a warm-summer humid continental climate (Koppen: Dwb).
 Summers are warm, sometimes hot, while winters are very cold, sometimes severely cold.
 Precipitation is mostly confined to late spring into early fall and peaks in June.
 Winter is very dry with little precipitation, almost always in the form of snow.

 Demographics

+2020 census

+The most reported ancestries in 2020 were: